broisnischal/vimconf/README.md

-# conf vim by me learning from multi millionare company!
+## conf vim by me learning from multi millionare company!

+@primegeon helped here a ton